 Polydextrose, while classified as a carbohydrate, is actually a soluble fiber, meaning that it does not have any net carbs.
 It is a common ingredient in low carb and low sugar recipes as it has been shown to have a positive effect on satiety.

 It will not cause any spike in blood sugar levels and also functions as a prebiotic (meaning it will promote the growth of healthy gut bacteria).
 The coconut creamer which partly consists of corn syrup solids (dextrose sugar) contributes to the sugar content.
-Finally, a small amount of carbohydrates are also incidental as a result of the protein blend.
+Finally, a small number of carbohydrates are also incidental as a result of the protein blend.

 Overall, Mammoth Whey’s carbohydrate content is of pretty low quality, primarily consisting of maltodextrin.
 Fortunately, sugar content remains low and a little fiber does help bring Mammoth Whey’s net carbs down a little.
-Nevertheless, Mammoth Whey’s carbohydrates sources are definitely a negative for this product.
+Nevertheless, Mammoth Whey’s carbohydrate sources are definitely a negative for this product.

 At 3g of fat per serving, fat provides almost the same caloric contribution as the carbohydrates, at about 19% of total calories.
 The fat in Mammoth Whey comes from the coconut creamer mentioned above, plus also incidentally from the protein blend.

-The fat from the coconut creamer comes mainly from its coconut oil component and provides a little bit of medium chain triglycerides, which can have short-term benefits for your metabolism.
+The fat from the coconut creamer comes mainly from its coconut oil component and provides a little bit of medium-chain triglycerides, which can have short-term benefits for your metabolism.
 That said, the addition of coconut creamer appears to be mostly for the flavor aspect, which we will look at next.